GPUOpen-Drivers/AMDVLK/README.md

 * Radeon&trade; W5700/W5500 Series

 ### Operating System Support
-The AMD Open Source Driver for Vulkan is designed to support following distros on both the AMDGPU upstream driver stack and the [AMDGPU Pro driver stack](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-for-Linux-Release-Notes.aspx):
+The AMD Open Source Driver for Vulkan is designed to support following distros on both the AMDGPU upstream driver stack and the [AMDGPU Pro driver stack](https://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-for-Linux-Release-Notes.aspx):
+* Ubuntu 20.04 (64-bit version)
 * Ubuntu 18.04 (64-bit version)
 * Ubuntu 16.04.4 (64-bit version)
+* RedHat 8.2 (64-bit version)
-* RedHat 7.5 (64-bit version)
+* RedHat 7.8 (64-bit version)

 The driver has not been tested on other distros.
 You may try it out on other distros of your choice.